arzansa/Blackjack/README.md

     <li>Face cards (Jack, Queen, King) are each worth 10 points.</li>
     <li>Aces can be worth 1 or 11 points, Whichever is more favorable for the player.</li>
 </ul>
-<h5 style="text-align: center">Toggle music and sound effects with the buttons in the bottom left and right corners of the screen</h5>

 # Getting Started